Foundation models for healthcare AI

 MedImageInsight

 This model is an embedding model that enables sophisticated image analysis, including classification and similarity search in medical imaging.
-Researchers can use the model embeddings in simple zero-shot classifiers or to build adapters for their specific tasks, thereby streamlining workflows in radiology, pathology, ophthalmology, dermatology, and other modalities.
-For example, researchers can explore how the model can be used to build tools that automatically route imaging scans to specialists or flag potential abnormalities for further review.
-These actions can enable improved efficiency and patient outcomes.
-Furthermore, the model can be leveraged for Responsible AI (RAI) safeguards such as out-of-distribution (OOD) detection and drift monitoring, to maintain stability and reliability of AI tools and data pipelines in dynamic medical imaging environments.
+Researchers can use the model embeddings in simple zero-shot classifiers.
+They can also build adapters for their specific tasks, thereby streamlining workflows in radiology, pathology, ophthalmology, dermatology, and other modalities.
+For example, researchers can use the model to build tools that automatically route imaging scans to specialists, or flag potential abnormalities for further review.
+These actions can boost efficiency and improve patient outcomes.
+Furthermore, the model supports Responsible AI (RAI) safeguards, such as out-of-distribution (OOD) detection and drift monitoring.
+These safeguards maintain the stability and reliability of AI tools and data pipelines in dynamic medical imaging environments.

 CXRReportGen

 Chest X-rays are the most common radiology procedure globally.
-They're crucial because they help doctors diagnose a wide range of conditions—from lung infections to heart problems.
-These images are often the first step in detecting health issues that affect millions of people.
-This multimodal AI model incorporates current and prior images along with key patient information to generate detailed, structured reports from chest X-rays.
-The reports highlight AI-generated findings directly on the images to align with human-in-the-loop workflows.
+They help doctors diagnose a wide range of conditions - lung infections, heart problems, and more.
+For millions of people, these images often become the first step in detecting health issues.
+This multimodal AI model incorporates current and prior images, along with key patient information, to generate detailed, structured reports from chest X-rays.
+The reports highlight AI-generated findings based directly on the images, to align with human-in-the-loop workflows.
 Researchers can test this capability and the potential to accelerate turnaround times while enhancing the diagnostic precision of radiologists.

 MedImageParse

 This model is designed for precise image segmentation, and it covers various imaging modalities, including X-Rays, CT scans, MRIs, ultrasounds, dermatology images, and pathology slides.
-The model can be fine-tuned for specific applications, such as tumor segmentation or organ delineation, allowing developers to test and validate the model and the ability to build tools that leverage AI for highly sophisticated medical image analysis.
+The model can be fine-tuned for specific applications, such as tumor segmentation or organ delineation.
+It allows developers to test and validate the model and the ability to build tools that leverage AI for highly sophisticated medical image analysis.

 Partner models

-The Azure AI model catalog also provides a curated collection of healthcare models from Microsoft partners with capabilities such as digital pathology slide analysis, biomedical research, and medical knowledge sharing.
-These models come from partners that include Paige.AI and Providence Healthcare.
-For a complete list of models, refer to the model catalog page.
+The Azure AI model catalog also provides a curated collection of healthcare models from Microsoft partners with capabilities such as digital pathology slide analysis, biomedical research, medical knowledge sharing capabilities, and more.
+Partners including Paige.AI and Providence Healthcare provide these models.
+For a complete list of models, visit the model catalog page resource.